markriggins/dockerfy/README.md

 You can overlay files onto the container at runtime by passing `-overlay` multiple times.
 The argument uses a form similar to the `--volume` option of the `docker run` command:  `source:dest`.
 Overlays are applied recursively onto the destination in a similar manner to `cp -rv`.
 If multiple overlays are specified, they are applied in the order in which they were listed on the command line.

 Overlays are used to replace entire sets of files with alternative content, whereas templates allow environment substitutions into a single file.
 The example below assumes that /tmp/overlays has already been COPY'd into the image by the Dockerfile.
+NOTE: that unexpanded environment variables such as $DEPLOYMENT_ENV below will be expanded to their values by **dockerfy** if they appear in the arguments, and go templates can be used to substitute environment variables.

 ```
 $ dockerfy  -overlay "/tmp/overlays/_common/html:/usr/share/nginx/" \
+             -overlay '/tmp/overlays/$DEPLOYMENT_ENV/html:/usr/share/nginx/'

+$ dockerfy  -overlay "/tmp/overlays/_common/html:/usr/share/nginx/" \
-             -overlay "/tmp/overlays/{{ .Env.DEPLOYMENT_ENV }}/html:/usr/share/nginx/"
+             -overlay "/tmp/overlays/{{.Env.DEPLOYMENT_ENV}}/html:/usr/share/nginx/"
 ```

 You can tail multiple files to `STDOUT` and `STDERR` by passing the options multiple times.